Patidar ton leads Bangalore to IPL eliminator win

 Lucknow opener Quinton de Kock fell in the first over but Rahul smashed five sixes to keep his side in the chase, while Deepak Hooda added 45 off 26.

-But Hazlewood and Harshal Patel bowled superbly at the death, with the Australian taking two wickets in as many balls, including that of Rahul, to settle the tie.
+But Hazlewood and Harshal Patel bowled superbly at the death, with the Australian taking two wickets in as many balls, including that of Rahul, to settle the outcome.

-Rahul finishes with 618 runs, second to only Rajasthan's Jos Buttler at this stage, in another fine campaign from the India batter with his new franchise.
+Rahul finished with 618 runs, second only to Rajasthan's Jos Buttler at this stage, in another fine tournament from the India batter with his new franchise.

+RCB, who only qualified for the play-offs after bottom side Mumbai Indians' shock win over Delhi Capitals, are looking to reach their fourth IPL final, having lost their previous three.